mitranim/posterus/readme.md

 Cancelation!
 It's missing from the JS Promise spec, and it's a BIG deal, far bigger than most developers realise.
-The ability to stop async operations, completely freeing resources and memory, has massive benefits that may be difficult to notice until you have it.
+The ability to stop async operations, completely freeing resources and memory, has massive benefits that may be difficult to notice when you don't have it.

 ### Why not add cancelation support to promises?